DanDo385/solidity-edu/foundry/08-ERC20-from-scratch/README.md

 ## 🔑 Key Concepts

-### ERC20 Standard Overview
+### ERC20 Standard Overview: The Foundation of DeFi

+**FIRST PRINCIPLES: Token Standardization**

 ERC20 is the most widely used token standard on Ethereum.
 It defines a common interface for fungible tokens, enabling interoperability between different applications.

-**Required Functions:**
+This standardization is what makes DeFi composable!

+**CONNECTION TO PROJECTS 01-07**:
+- **Project 01**: We learned about mappings - ERC20 uses `mapping(address => uint256)` for balances
+- **Project 02**: We learned about functions and ETH - ERC20 transfers tokens instead
+- **Project 03**: We learned about events - ERC20 requires Transfer and Approval events
+- **Project 04**: We learned about modifiers - ERC20 can use access control modifiers
+- **Project 05**: We learned about errors - ERC20 uses custom errors for gas efficiency
+- **Project 06**: We learned about gas optimization - ERC20 balances use O(1) mappings
+- **Project 07**: We learned about security - ERC20 must follow CEI pattern

+**REQUIRED FUNCTIONS**:
 ```solidity
 totalSupply() → uint256                    // Total token supply
 balanceOf(address) → uint256               // Balance of an address